alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 ### IOT Hub configuration

-Once you IOT Hub is created (if you do not already have one) you have to declare the IOT Edge instance:
+Once your IOT Hub is created (if you do not already have one) you have to declare the IOT Edge instance:

 `az iot hub device-identity create --device-id <iot-edge-device-id> --hub-name <iot-hub-name> --edge-enabled`